ktorio/ktor/README.md

 ## Documentation

-Please visit our [Documentation Site](https://ktorio.github.io/index.html) for quick start, detailed explanations of features, usage and machinery.
+Please visit [Ktor.io](http://ktor.io) for Quick Start and detailed explanations of features, usage and machinery.

 ## Principles